 The current multi-family residential zoning (R-2) is not in sync with the actual historic and existing use of the land.
 The historic use of the land was as the Sheldon Jackson College campus and has since evolved into a multi-use of Alaska Arts Southeast, Hames Center, the Sitka Sound Science Center, the Sheldon Jackson Museum, the Sitka Youth Advocates, Sitka Fine Arts Camp, and The Sitka Counseling Association.
-It could be said the use change from a higher education use with support facilities to a community based educational use with various professional and educational services.
-In addition, the land and location are important historic, aesthetic, and recreational resources that supplement the
+Future use changes could include a higher education use with support facilities or a community based educational use with various professional and educational services.
+In addition, the land and location are important historic, aesthetic, and recreational resources that supplement the local community and neighborhoods.